KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 This can also be used to activate sapling prior to block 61.
 (Activating sapling prior to block 61 should not be done on a chain intended for production use.)

-To disable sapling activation indefinitely, set `ac_sapling` to a block height beyond the expected life of the asset chain.
+To delay sapling activation, set `ac_sapling` to a block height far in the future.
 For example, `-ac_sapling=5000000` will delay sapling activation to block `5000000`.
+At block `5000000` sapling will be activated.

 ## ac_timelock...